-Take a moment to watch the heat and smoke out of your grill.
+Take a moment to imagine the heat and smoke out of your bbq grill.

 Now remove some of the smoke and add more heat.
 That is the average output of a professional range.

-Since you last purchased a range, burners have steadily increased from 15,000 BTU (British Thermal Unit) in 1990 to 30,000 BTU as a maximum today.
+Since you last purchased a range, burners have steadily increased from a maximum 15,000 BTU (British Thermal Units) in 1990 to 30,000 BTU today.